“`xml

 Bring all your documents to the counter.

-Be ready for security screening.
+Get ready for security screening.

-Pack smart and follow luggage rules.
+Pack smart and follow those luggage rules.

 Frequently Asked Questions